A sports shoe designed with the needs of nurses in mind?

-Nurses are frequently walking around on hard and sometimes wet surfaces, especially in the hospital setting.
-The floors are regularly being cleaned in between patients, and there are occasional spills that can sometimes result in unintended nurse falls.
+Nurses frequently walk around on hard and sometimes wet surfaces, especially in the hospital setting.
+The floors are regularly being cleaned between patients, and there are occasional spills that can sometimes result in unintended nurse falls.

 Some facilities even pay for nurses to receive a new pair of nursing shoes every six months!
 In turn, this helps protect nurses from injuries that could have otherwise resulted in an injury or even disability from work.

 Nursing shoes must be slip-resistant.
 This is a non-negotiable when it comes to choosing a great nursing shoe.

 I have been wearing NIKE shoes at the hospital for as long as I have been a registered nurse, and I recommend them to other nurses looking for excellent support and durability.
 After all, our jobs are highly physical, and we need all the help we can get!